-Analogue gain can then be tuned by incremental increase or decreases of up to +/1 20dB individually.
+Analogue gain can then be tuned by incremental increase or decrease of up to +/- 20dB individually for both Left and Right channels.

-It is not possible to vary the gain if the signal input is from the HDMI connection because this is digital and is embedded in the signal.
+It is not possible to vary the gain if the signal input is from the SDI or HDMI connection because this is digital and is embedded in the signal.
 You can usually adjust this from the camera, please see your camera manual for operational details.